Battle4cry/FileLauncher_RubyApp/ReadMe.md

 Ruby Application Launcher

-This is a basic Ruby application for simplifying file launching.
-Made to practice the Ruby programming language.
+This is a basic Ruby application for simplifying file launching created to practice the Ruby language.